Robin Hunicke: MDA framework

-From 2001 to 2004, Hunicke, Marc LeBlanc, and Robert Zubeck created the Mechanics-Dynamics-Aesthetics framework to focus and improve game analysis.
+From 2001 to 2004, Hunicke, Marc LeBlanc, and Robert Zubek created the Mechanics-Dynamics-Aesthetics framework to focus and improve game analysis.
 The framework categorizes the many aspects of a game as Mechanics, Dynamics, or Aesthetics, and outlines the inverse perspectives of designer and player.
 From the perspective of the designer, the Mechanics generate Dynamics which generate Aesthetics.
 From the perspective of the player, the player experiences the game through the Aesthetics, which are provided by Dynamics that emerge from the game Mechanics.

 Awards and recognition

 On May 21, 2008, Hunicke was chosen for Gamasutra's "Gamasutra 20", "honoring the Top 20 women working in the video game industry".
 In 2009, Microsoft awarded Hunicke the Women in Gaming Award for Design.
 She also earned a spot on the Hot 100 Game Developers of 2009 list by Edge Magazine.

 To date, the various titles Hunicke has worked on have garnered awards, such as the "Online Innovation Award" for Journey at the Game Developers Choice Online Awards and a BAFTA award for "Best Casual Game of 2008" for Boom Blox.

-She's a contest judge in Will Wright's Proxi art challenge.
+In addition to awards received, she is also a contest judge for Will Wright's Proxi art challenge.